All Episodes

 Country needs to understand we're going to have to do what it takes.

-Bob Schiefer talking to Larry Summers.
+Bob Schieffer talking to Larry Summers.

 You don't see another round of tax increases coming.

-No tax increases for middle income Americans.
+No tax increases for middle-income Americans.

 They already did rule it out.